-So I signed up for Helderberg to Hudson Half Marathon as my 50th Half Marathon (44th if you don’t count the 2020 virtuals) for several reasons:
+So I signed up for the Druthers Helderberg to Hudson Half Marathon as my 50th Half Marathon (44th if you don’t count the 2020 virtuals) for several reasons:

-- FOMO.
-Many of my running friends were doing it.
+- Several of my running friends were doing it.

 Half Marathon Training:

 If you follow my posts, you also know that I am not strict about following a training plan.
 But I do run 3 miles several times during the work week.
 All my weekday runs are solo ones.

 Pre-Race Activities and Preparations: